engilas/git-release-manager/README.md

 **What it does:**

+1. Checks if you're on the correct branch (develop if it exists, otherwise main/master)
+   - If you're on a different branch with no uncommitted changes, offers to switch to develop automatically
+   - After switching, pulls the latest changes from the remote (if available)
-1. Detects integration branch (main or master)
+2. Detects integration branch (main or master)
-2. Reads existing SemVer tags to determine current version
+3. Reads existing SemVer tags to determine current version
-3. Suggests next version based on bump type
+4. Suggests next version based on bump type
-4. Creates `release/<version>` branch
+5. Creates `release/<version>` branch
-5. Moves unreleased content from CHANGELOG.md to new version section
+6. Moves unreleased content from CHANGELOG.md to new version section
-6. Commits changelog with message "Changelog"
+7. Commits changelog with message "Changelog"

 ### 2. Finish Release (`grm f`)